-Mennonite Central Committee is supporting Shanti Nepal with a three-year integrated nutrition and agriculture and livelihoods project in Benighat-Rorang and Gajuri Rural Municipalities, Dhading District, Nepal.
+Mennonite Central Committee Canada is supporting Shanti Nepal with a three-year integrated nutrition and agriculture and livelihoods project in Benighat-Rorang and Gajuri Rural Municipalities, Dhading District, Nepal.

-Poor food production and access are contributing to high rates of food insecurity and malnutrition in the area.
+Poor food production, access, and limited food utilization practices are contributing to high rates of food insecurity and malnutrition in the area.
 Farmers struggle to produce enough crops for household consumption and sale due to poor water availability and weather variability attributed to climate change.

-Activities will be administered through community-based groups including child growth monitoring, nutrition and health promotion activities, trainings on improved agriculture methods, provision of agriculture inputs, and creation of savings and loans groups.
-The groups will also work with the community to identify and monitor malnourished children and women and provide a nutritionally fortified flour when necessary.
-These groups will specifically work with women of reproductive age, children under age five, and families who struggle to access food for more than six months per year.
+Activities will be administered through community-based groups including child growth monitoring, nutrition, health and WASH promotion activities, trainings on improved agriculture methods, provision of agriculture inputs, and savings and loans groups.
+The groups will also work with the community to identify and monitor malnourished children and women and provide super flour where necessary.
+These groups will specifically work with women of reproductive age, children under age 5 and households with food sufficiency of less than six months per year.

 Over three years, the project will benefit 9,544 households (approximately 48,197 individuals).